snowplow/documentation/src/pages/statement-of-support.md

 Unless otherwise stated in your contract, we provide official support for software that’s either in its latest version or a version released within the last 18 months (rolling).
 You can find the [current versions of components](https://docs.snowplow.io/docs/pipeline-components-and-applications/versions/) in our documentation.

-### Open Source
+### Community Edition

 Customer Support is provided to our commercial customers.
-For support with your Open Source pipeline, we encourage you to make use of these resources:
+For support with your Community Edition pipeline, we encourage you to make use of these resources:

 - [Snowplow Docs](https://docs.snowplow.io/docs): Extensive product and engineering documentation of Snowplow features, functionality, and configuration.
-- [Snowplow Discourse](https://discourse.snowplow.io/): Community forum where free & open source users, customers, and our team come together to discuss everything Snowplow.
+- [Snowplow Discourse](https://discourse.snowplow.io/): Community forum where users, customers, and our team come together to discuss everything Snowplow.

 ## Access Needed to Support Your Pipeline